eclipse/buildship/docs/stories/Project.md

 Displaying the Eclipse projects in a hierarchy closely reflects the Gradle project hierarchy of a multi-project build.

+## Support partial imports

+### Requested Change

+It should probably be possible to import only a single Gradle project from a multi-project build.

+### Motivation

+It seems a very common use case for Eclipse developers to only import part of a multi-project build.

 ## Import buildSrc into workspace

 ### Requested Change